jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

             - [x] Maybe go the other way: put sub-projects strategy in the main strategy doc and get rid of separate sub-projects.
 (My gut says: no, keep sub-project descriptions.
 That's what they are for: elaboration on a sub-project's scope.)
             - [x] Decision: Rule: Any elaboration now in the Products planning doc, belongs in a sub-project document.
 - [x] Sub-Projects:
     - [x] The documents could probably be shorter.
 Lots of those Project Summaries are not so useful template texts, not filled in.
-The notes at the bottom would do.
+The notes at the bottom might do.
     - [x] Then it is basically just loose ideas, that might have been given a too prominent place.
 Maybe put it elsewhere, if it is just unhelpful for visual overview, perhaps. > Some are more than that.
 I keep em this way.
 - [x] I like that I seem to build tolerance (back) for not exactly knowing where I am going with it, gradually shaping it, and just taking my time to make things more overviewable, regardless of whether someone might think it is time well spent or not.
 I myself just create more overview and understanding of the material that way.